Lebanese

 This particular Lebanese accession has notable pedigree, originating in one of the most renowned mountain regions above Bekaa Valley, which is traditionally where the finest Lebanese hashish has been produced.

 *NOTE: Bekaa Valley has been a major centre of commercial hashish production for export since the early 20th century.
 The crops employed in that era were probably introduced by the Levantine smuggling networks that controlled Mediterranean smuggling to Egypt, then among the world’s largest markets for hashish.
 The plants are likely to have been similar to those cultivated in Greece, which was the major regional producer until the 1930s.
 Afghan seeds are said to have been introduced to Bekaa in 1974.
-A further factor is hemp (subsp. sativa), which was briefly cultivated in the valley during ’90s in misguided crop substitution programs.
+A further factor is hemp (subsp. sativa), which was briefly cultivated in the valley during the ’90s in misguided crop substitution programs, which may explain the high levels of CBD exhibit by some individuals within the population of this landrace.

 Additional information